MozamelJawad/Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank from Microverse
+- I would like to thank from Microverse
+- Thanks To [Cindy Shin](https://www.behance.net/adagio07) For the Original Design of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>